silviu20092/azerothcore-item-upgrades/README.md

 ## Overview

 Adds the possibility to individually upgrade items. **EVERY** stat can be upgraded, provided you enable them in the .conf file and add them in database.
 Upgrades are rank-based, meaning you can incrementally upgrade each stat, starting with rank 1 to rank n.
 Players will need to purchase the previous rank in order to advance to the next.
-Stats that can be upgraded along with their ranks are in reloadable tables, meaning you can add stats and/or ranks, modify them without restarting the server, although it is recommended to restart the server if you **DELETE** ranks/stats to prevent stat mismatch for players who already bought these ranks and are **LOGGED** in.
-This is usually not an issue and it will always be solved after the player logs-out then logs back in.
+Stats that can be upgraded along with their ranks are in reloadable tables, meaning you can add stats and/or ranks, modify or even delete them without restarting the server.
+Player's upgrades will be updated accordingly after the data is reloaded.

 ## Limitations